-C. Fund financial statements
+C. Fund Financial Statements

-1. Basis of presentation
+1. Basis of Presentation

-The fund financial statements of the Town consist of a balance sheet with a reconciliation to the government-wide statement of net position, a statement of revenues, expenditures, and changes in fund balances with a reconciliation to the government-wide statement of activities, a budgetary comparison schedule for the general fund, a statement of net position - proprietary funds, a statement of revenues, expenses and changes in net position - proprietary funds, a statement of cash flows - proprietary funds, and a statement of fiduciary net position and a statement of changes in fiduciary net position.
+The fund financial statements of the Town consist of a balance sheet with a reconciliation to the government-wide statement of net position, a statement of revenues, expenditures, and changes in fund balances with a reconciliation to the government-wide statement of activities, a statement of net position - proprietary funds, a statement of revenues, expenses and changes in net position - proprietary funds, a statement of fiduciary net position and a statement of changes in fiduciary net position.
 These fund financial statements are designed to report additional and more detailed information about the primary government.
 A fund is defined as an independent fiscal and accounting entity with a self-balancing set of accounts which records cash and other financial resources, together with all related liabilities and residual equities or balances, and changes therein which are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with any special regulations, restrictions, or limitations which may exist.
 The types of funds shown for the Town are governmental funds, proprietary funds and fiduciary funds.
 The focus of these fund financial statements are on major funds as defined by GASB Statement No. 34.
 All major funds are reported in a separate column with all non-major funds being aggregated and reported in a single column.